Olygo/OCI_Resources/oci-dl-reports/README.md

-	-auth CS                >   authenticate through OCI Cloud Shell -auth CF                >   authenticate through OCI Config file -cf /path_to_file       >   specify config file location if not in default location -p profile_nmae         >   specify which profil to use in the config file if many exists -dest local             >   download into a local folder only, default push to OCI -init True              >   download all reports from the last 6 months -m mm                   >   download reports for month mm (01, 02,...)
+	-auth CS                >   authenticate through OCI Cloud Shell -auth CF                >   authenticate through OCI Config file -cf /path_to_file       >   specify config file location if not in default location -p profile_name         >   specify which profile to use in the config file if many exists -dest local             >   download into a local folder only, default push to OCI -init True              >   download all reports from the last 6 months -m mm                   >   download reports for month mm (01, 02,...)